Yaazarai/2D-QuickRayTracing-GLSL/README.md

 ## Pass Two: Light Sampler
 The second pass is simple, for all pixels within the light's radius, get the angle of the pixel to the light center, convert that angle to a 1D index, then finally convert that to a 2D position to look up the ray in the ray-traced texture.
 If the distance from the light to the pixel is shorter than the ray, then the pixel is lit up.

-A few precautions have been taken to fix a few small known issues: Each pixel actually checks the two nearest rays, instead of one.
-Each pixel can be defined as being between two rays, which gives us a more comprehensive test for determining if a pixel is actually lit up.
-Next there is a math issue going on where some pixels at the edge of walls are being lit up, when they shouldn't be...
-To combat this I simply have each pixel check for a wall collision under it's XY position, if there is a collision the pixel is not lit up.

 ## Example:
 Here you can see an example texture output of the ray-tracer.
 The texture can be seen as split into 4 sections: top (0-90 deg), middle-top (91-180 deg), middle-bottom (181-270 deg), bottom (271-360 deg).